parasuramjavadeveloper/bus-services/README.md

 On Application Startup reading TrafikLab APIs and compute the Top 10 BusLines and its BusStopNames and stores in the SpringBoot Cache Store.
 Developed the REST API with SpringBoot application and Swagger Documentation added for the API to Get the Top 10 BusLines and its BusStops.

+## Future Code Improvements

+   1) Can configure spring cache deletion which helps to delete cache of API Response after a specified time.
+   2) Can add several Junit tests to test more scenarios and edge cases.
+   3) Can use JDK 17 and its features to replace if conditions using Optional.ofNullable().ifPresentOrElse() etc.